neptune2016/syllabus/readme.md

 # Neptune 2016

-# This is a preliminary Document and Still Subject to Revision

 ## Introduction

 The course will include morning workshops on general computing skills based on the book [Practical Computing for Biologists](http://www.sinauer.com/practical-computing-for-biologists.html).
 These will be taught be [Casey Dunn](http://dunnlab.org), along with August Guang (a grad student in Casey's lab) with help from additional TAs.
 Morning workshops will be followed by afternoon workshops on specific applications of bioinformatics.